 Cash disbursements are processed by the Accounts Payable Clerk twice a month.
-Blank check stock is readily available and the Treasurer and Supervising Account Clerk/Deputy Treasurer or Supervising Account Clerk/Deputy Treasurer or Supervising Account Clerk/Deputy Treasurer needs to input a password to access the signature and process the checks.
+Blank check stock is readily available, and the Treasurer's and Supervising Account Clerk/ Deputy Treasurer's signatures are stored electronically in WinCap.
+The Treasurer or Supervising Account Clerk/ Deputy Treasurer needs to input a password to access the signature and process the checks.